 Boston is well-known for its vibrant and ever-evolving culinary scene, with new chefs and new openings making headlines on the regular, but it’s the city’s oldest neighborhood, the North End, that is its most food-centric.
 Settled in the 1630s, the single-square-mile neighborhood is a study of 5 centuries of architectural development, from the circa-1680 Paul Revere house on North Square (downtown Boston’s oldest building) to the four- and five-story turn-of-the-century tenement buildings.

 But it’s just too easy to get distracted from the history and significance of the North End as the wafting scent of garlic, fresh-baked bread, and brewing espresso permeates the streets.
-You’ll find restaurants with striped awnings and neon lights, refrigerated bakery display cases lined with eclairs, flaky lobster tail pastries (known locally as sfogliatella) and cannoli, and outdoor hostess stands staffed with welcoming, usually apron-clad staff.
+You’ll find restaurants founded by Italian immigrants with striped awnings and neon lights, refrigerated bakery display cases lined with eclairs, flaky lobster tail pastries (known locally as sfogliatella) and cannoli, and outdoor hostess stands staffed with welcoming, usually apron-clad staff.
 It all adds to the palpable, intangible energy of Hanover Street and its cramped offshoots.

 1. Trattoria Il Panino